SergeiOssokine/droughwatch_capstone/README.md

 To manage python dependencies we use [uv](https://github.com/astral-sh/uv) as it is extremely fast and robust.
 Install it following the [official guidelines](https://github.com/astral-sh/uv?tab=readme-ov-file#getting-started).

 Throughout the project, `make` is used a lot.
+Note that whenever a `make` command is mentioned, it should be invoked at the top-level of the repo.
 To see the full list of possible commands simply run
 ```bash
 make
 ```